 Why is there such variety in the animal kingdom?
 It's something scientists have been pondering for a long time.

 Is there some universal factor for why animals sleep?
 Paul Shaw, PhD, certainly thinks so. "[S]leep is costly.
-When an animal sleeps it's not taking care of its young, it's not protecting itself, it's not eating, it's not procreating," he said in an article in the American Psychological Association.
+When an animal sleeps it's not taking care of its young, it's not protecting itself, it's not eating, it's not procreating," he said in a 2006 article in the American Psychological Association.
 But it seems that sleep may serve different functions for different animals, which is why there are such wildly different sleep durations and ways of sleeping, depending on the many factors at play for a species.

 Meanwhile, carnivores have the luxury of sleeping more hours in the day than herbivores, which are generally prey species constantly on the lookout for carnivores.
 And most mammal infants sleep much of the time during their first few weeks and months of life, yet baby dolphins don't sleep at all their first few months.
 This shows that while sleep is important for cognitive function for some species, that may not be why sleep is vital to other species.

 The variety of ways animals sleep is staggering, and researchers are only beginning to make a dent in understanding the inner workings and purpose of sleep among different species.

 Editor's note: This article has been updated since it was originally published in May 2015.